 Time to read: Approximately 2 minutes

-The Canadian Food Inspection Agency (CFIA) is the Responsible Authority for the entry of dogs to Canada.
+The Canadian Food Inspection Agency (CFIA) is the Animal Quarantine Authority for the entry of dogs to Canada.

 For Canada you only need to read the Travel Rules for Assistance Dogs.

 Surprising as this seems, an Assistance Dog is ‘exempted from all import requirements provided that: